A DFG is a means-tested grant for disabled people to enable you to make changes to your home to continue living there.

 • installing a stair lift

-• fitting hand rails
+• fitting handrails

 • making outside steps easier to use or installing ramps